zaynaib/dataVizPractice/log.md

-# 30 Days Of Code - Log
+# 30 Days Of Data Viz - Log

 ## Table of Contents